 PGDP dosimetry methods evolved as improved technology was developed and complex radiation fields were better understood.
 The adequacy of dosimetry methods to measure radiation dose accurately is determined from radiation type, energy, exposure geometry, and other factors described in this section.
-The dosimeter exchange frequency gradually lengthened, generally corresponding to the period of regulatory dose controls.
+The dosimeter exchange frequency gradually lengthened, corresponding in general to the period of regulatory dose controls.